-Below: Europeans tend to buy their fresh fruit, meat, vegetables, and baked goods from small local markets like this German bakery.
+Below: Merchants use this floating market in Thailand to buy their fresh fruit, meat, vegetables, and baked goods.

 Every nation on the Earth that embraces market economics and the free enterprise system is pulling millions of its people out of poverty.
 The free enterprise system creates prosperity, not denies it.